The Perfect New England Road Trip from boston

 You’ll find Plymouth Rock in the peaceful Pilgrim Memorial State Park on the shore of Plymouth Harbor.

-This open-air museum really turns the traditional idea of the American thanksgiving around.
+The open-air museum that is the Plimouth Plantation really turns the traditional idea of the American thanksgiving around.

 Two villages co-exist:

 - the Wampanoag settlement with trailing smoke, simmering cauldrons, feathers, paints and spears.

 - the pilgrim settlement, where actors have British accents and talk about their journey from Leiden in Holland where they were granted asylum before they left ”to find the new world.”